sjswuitchik/duck_comp_gen/NCBI_run/05_CompPopGen/01_fastq2vcf/README.md

 - bam_suffix: "_dedup.bam"

 ### netAur run ###
-10x data needs memory bump for Picard MarkDuplicates, so for now, aligning all ducks to hetAtr genome Everything is the same as the above allDucks parameters with the following exception for the fastq2bam pipeline
+NB: 10X data crashes dedup, for now, not dedup'ing BAMs Everything is the same as the above allDucks parameters with the following exception for fastq2bam & intervals
 - ref: "data/netAur/genome/netAur.fa"
 - fastqDir: "data/netAur/fastqs/"
 - minNmer: 85000